Online Learning of Whittle Indices for Restless Bandits with Non-Stationary Transition Kernels: Online Learning of Whittle Indices with Known Variation Budget

 \subsection{Online Whittle Indices}

-Similar to \cite{wang2023optimistic}, we predict the transition probabilities in an optimistic approach.
+We predict the transition probabilities in an optimistic approach.
 We select the optimistic transition probability $\tilde P_{n, t}$ for each arm $n$ that maximizes the value function within the confidence bound.
 The optimization problem for predicting the transition probability $\tilde P_{n, t}$ is given by

+To solve \eqref{optimistic1}, we use the extended value iteration described in \cite{auer2008near}.
+In every iteration of the extended value iteration method, for every state-action pair $(s, a) \in \mathcal S \times \mathcal A$, we require to solve an inner optimization problem

+The extended value iteration algorithm first sorts the set of states $\mathcal S= \{s_1,s_2, \ldots, s_{|\mathcal S|}\}$ in descending order of their value-functions, such that $V_{n,t}(s_i) \geq V_{n,t}(s_{i+1})$.
+Next, we initialize the transition probabilities by setting for the state with the highest value function, and for all other states $i > 1$.
+If the resulting probabilities sum to more than 1, we restore validity by iteratively reducing the probability of the state with the lowest value function.
+We start with $l= |\mathcal S|$ and set This process is repeated for decreasing $l$ until the transition probabilities sum to 1.

-As a result of the maximization procedure \eqref{optimistic1}, the true value function is upper bounded by the value function under the predicted transition kernel provided that the confidence bound \eqref{UCB} holds.
-This upper bound value function will later alllow us to prove regret bounds.
+As a result of the maximization procedure of \eqref{optimistic1}, the true value function is upper bounded by the value function under the predicted transition kernel provided that the confidence bound in \eqref{UCB} holds.
+This upper bound value function will later allow us to prove regret bounds.
 Using the predicted transition kernel $\tilde P_{n, t}$, we compute $W_{n, t}(s: \tilde P_{n, t})$, the Whittle index of state $s\in \mathcal S$ for arm $n$ as defined in \eqref{Whittle}.
 Finally, we update Lagrange multiplier $\lambda^{t+1}$ as the $M$-th highest Whittle index at time slot $H$ of episode $t$.
-However, the approach can be computationally intensive due to the kernel maximization problem \eqref{optimistic1}.
-Some approaches to reduce the complexity are discussed in Appendix \ref{sim}.

-\section{Regret Analysis}
+\subsection{Regret Analysis}

 It is well known in RMAB literature, the problem of obtaining an optimal policy for an RMAB problem is generally intractable \cite{papadimitriou1994complexity}.
-Consequently, using an optimal policy for an RMAB is an impractical benchmark to evaluate the online learning performance.
-To address this issue, \cite{wang2023optimistic} and \cite{tripathi2021online} used the Lagrangian relaxed problem or alternatively the best Whittle index policy to assess the performance of an online learning algorithm.
-Following \cite{wang2023optimistic}, we will also employ the Lagrangian relaxed problem for evaluating the online learning performance in this paper.
+Consequently, using an optimal policy for an RMAB is an impractical benchmark to evaluate the performance of online learning.
+To address this issue, \cite{tripathi2021online} and \cite{wang2023optimistic} used the Lagrangian relaxed problem or alternatively the best Whittle index policy to assess the performance of an online learning algorithm.
+Following \cite{wang2023optimistic}, we will also employ the Lagrangian relaxed problem to evaluate the online learning performance in this paper.

-We determine the regret of the policy $\pi_{t}$ in episode $t$ by subtracting the performance of our policy from the performance of the optimal policy (both under the true unknown transition kernel $P_{n, t}$) for the Lagrange relaxed problem.